evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

     1. Look for incorrect capitalization in the classification markings, dateline, and section headings.
 Title Case is preferable to ALL CAPS.
     1. Regardless of the styling in the printed book, Subject and Participant lists should be tagged as a `<list>` element with `<item>` children in the TEI.
 The list heading should be in Title Case, and the entries will begin on the line following the list heading.
     1. Paragraphs: The actual text within each document is either coded as a paragraph `<p>` or as a `<list>`.
 The `<list>` element is used to indicate a series of tightly spaced lines (often used in quotes or lists), but these instances need not actually contain bulleted or numbered items.
 The tight spacing helps group lines together.

+1. Check the volume metadata
+    1. Open the volume's metadata file in `paho-trunk/db/cms/apps/volumes/data/` alongside the TEI file's `teiHeader` and `titlePage`
+    1. Verify that the title, editors, and publication information is correct
+    1. For volumes published since 1972, the volume's ISBN should be present.
+If needed, look up the ISBN on WorldCat or Amazon and add it to both the volume and its metadata file.
+If it can't be found, add an XML comment: `<!-- ISBN not found on WorldCat or Amazon -->`
+    1. The title elements should all be filled in.
+The `@type="subseries"` should only contain the date range.

+1. Other XML checks
+    1. The table of contents (@xml:id="toc") should be a nested list and should match the source table of contents, with page numbers tagged as page number cross references, e.g., `<ref target="#pg_3">3</ref>`
+    2. In some volumes, one entry may refer to two different terms, e.g., NAT(O), refers both to the North Atlantic Treaty Organization and the North Atlantic Treaty.
+As a result, make sure both NATO and NAT are tagged correctly throughout the text.
+There is a large possibility that they will  not be tagged if the vendor simply searched for NAT(O).

 1. Ebook
     1. To generate the ebook, go to the TEI Content app (`http://localhost:8080/cms/apps/tei-content`), navigate to the volume, and select `Download EPUB`.